Location: 100 James Robertson Parkway, Suite 10

 About General Sessions Recovery Court

-The Davidson County Misdemeanor Recovery Court, created in 2003, is for legally involved individuals suffering from substance use disorder who are seeking recovery for a minimum of 18-24 months.
-Recovery Court was created to provide free services to participants while under court supervision for criminal offenses.
-The Honorable Judge Gale Robinson, General Sessions Court Probation Department, Tennessee Recovery Foundation, Public Defenders Office, District Attorney’s Office, and numerous partner agencies make up the support system for the Recovery Court.
-Funded by Davidson County Metropolitan Government and the Tennessee Department of Mental Health and Substance Abuse Services through the Tennessee Recovery Foundation, the court provides many services needed for positive reintegration into the community.
+The Davidson County General Sessions Recovery Court is for legally involved individuals suffering from substance use disorder who are at high risk of recidivism.
+Recovery Court was created to provide complimentary services to participants while under court supervision for criminal offenses.
+The Honorable Judge Gale Robinson and his Recovery Court Staff, Tennessee Recovery Foundation, Public Defenders Office, District Attorney’s Office, and numerous partner agencies make up the support system for the Recovery Court.
+Funded by Davidson County Metropolitan Government and the Tennessee Department of Mental Health and Substance Abuse Services, and the Tennessee Recovery Foundation, the Court provides many services needed for positive reintegration into the community.

-Program Manager Lauren Berens and Probation Officers Terena Moore and Kate Ramsaur supervise participants to ensure court-ordered requirements are met.
-Services provided include intensive substance use in/out-patient treatment, behavioral health services, medication assisted treatment, adult education classes and GED testing, housing and transportation assistance, drug and alcohol testing, and any other component in which our Probation Officers and the Treatment team can assist.
-Some participants that successfully complete the program may have their charges expunged.
+Program Manager Lauren Berens, Probation Officers Leticia Lozano, Kate Ramsaur, Alison Tarpley and Case Manager Lorin Abdullatif supervise participants to ensure court-ordered requirements are met.
+Services provided include substance use treatment and medication assisted treatment as clinically assessed, behavioral health services as clinically assessed, a minimum of 8 hours of educational and vocational advancement, housing and transportation referrals and assistance, drug and alcohol testing, employment and community service requirements and referrals for any other component in which our Probation Officers and the Treatment team recommend.

-Recovery Court has several graduations each year signifying participants’ preparedness to maintain their sobriety and independent living without the support of the Court.
-All graduating participants are welcome to return to the program to provide emotional support to current participants or seek assistance from the Court or our partnering agencies if care is needed.
+Recovery Court has multiple graduations each year signifying participants’ achievement of meeting all treatment goals and court ordered requirements.
+Graduation confirms the participant is prepared to reenter their community in recovery and independent of legal involvement and substance use disorder.
+All graduating participants are invited to return to the program to provide support to current participants or seek assistance from the Court and partnering agencies if additional services are required or requested.

 Recovery Court Staff and Providers: